Coronavirus: Hamburg's fish market reopens after 15 months | DW | 04.07.2021

-After a 15-month hiatus due to the coronavirus pandemic, those returning from a night out were once again able to enjoy a Fischbrötchen while early-risers got the freshest fish on offer.
+After a 15-month hiatus during the coronavirus pandemic, those returning from a night out were once again able to enjoy a Fischbrötchen while early-risers got the freshest fish on offer.

 At 5 a.m. on Sunday, Hamburg's fish market welcomed revelers and early-risers for the first time in well over a year.

-After a 15-month hiatus due to the coronavirus pandemic, those returning from a night out were finally able to enjoy a Fischbrötchen (a fish sandwich or baguette) and locals could buy the freshest fish on offer at the city's famous market.
+After a 15-month hiatus during the coronavirus pandemic, those returning from a night out were finally able to enjoy a Fischbrötchen (a fish sandwich or baguette) and locals could buy the freshest fish on offer at the city's famous market.

-The number of vendors is also restricted, with only around 60 allowed to open in an area where normally there are 120 stalls.
+The number of vendors is also restricted, with only about 60 allowed to open in an area where normally there are 120 stalls.

 The vendors did not consider a later opening time, saying it wouldn't be in the spirit of the market.